B2B Ecommerce: 10 Tips to Boost Ecommerce Sales Selling to Businesses

 A lead magnet is the bait you offer to your leads in order to get them to convert on your form and become a lead.
 The key to collecting quality leads is to create a freebie or lead magnet that appeals to your ideal B2B customer.

 For example, if your B2B eCommerce store sells products, then maybe a discount or exclusive deal can help drive leads.
-Likewise, if you're service-based, you can provide a report, checklist, ebook, or webinar on a topic that helps to address one of the pain points your potential customers need a solution for at the moment.
+Likewise, if you're service-based, you can provide a report, checklist, ebook, or an informative webinar on a topic that helps to address one of the pain points your potential customers need a solution for at the moment.

 Regardless of which B2B eCommerce store you are in, you'll need to create a valuable landing page or website pop-ups to present your lead magnet professionally and seamlessly in front of your B2B eCommerce.